tannercarriere/Character-Generator/README.md

 Non Player Character or a new player joins the game and they need a character in a hurry.

 Examples of character sheets can be found [here](https://dnd.wizards.com/articles/features/character_sheets)

-## Usage
-Have all the files outside the source, and launch Run.
-Run will prompt the user with a GUI interface to put in a file directory if none is given in config and a number of characters to generate.
-Simply put in a directory and select a number of characters then click "Create" and the characters will be placed in the designated folder.

 ## File Format
 ### config